runntimeterror/cmpe-255-team2-used_car_value_predictor/README.md

 * documentation
 *

+## Credit

+The start of this Colab is based off "Basic regression: Predict fuel efficiency" from Tensorflow: https://www.tensorflow.org/tutorials/keras/regression

 ## Problem Statement
 Prices of used cars has always been a topic of intrigue, since, unlike the New car market, the prices are not regulated.
 With the rise of new car prices, sales of used cars have gone up [1].
 Therefore there is a need for a system that can determine the value and worthiness of the car using different attributes, which will benefit both buyers as well as sellers.